rjgsousa/rjgsousa.github.io/content/posts/meetings.md

 1. **Pre-Read & Agenda** - Share any information that attendees should know and/or read ahead of meeting; define an agenda/order of business before the meeting;

-1. **Time** - in a distributed team in different timezones, be clear on the time and avoid jargon such as “the first hour of the morning”, “CoP”; Avoid back and forth emails, and use an app such as https://calendly.com/ when having a meeting with externals; avoid back-to-back meetings; Another tool of choice is the clockwise (for more ideas, please have a look into the No Meeting Day page).
+1. **Time** - in a distributed team in different timezones, be clear on the time and avoid jargon such as "the first hour of the morning", "CoP"; Avoid back and forth emails, and use an app such as https://calendly.com/ when having a meeting with externals; avoid back-to-back meetings; Another tool of choice is the clockwise.

 ## Meeting
 We are now having the meeting.
 What should you expect?